Spanish treasure fleet: Famous shipwrecks

 Wrecks of Spanish treasure ships, whether sunk in naval combat or, as was more usually the case, by storms (with the ones which occurred 1622, 1715, 1733 and 1750 being among the worst), are a prime target for modern treasure hunters.
-Many, such as the Nuestra Señora de Atocha, and the Santa Margarita have been salvaged.
+Many, such as the Nuestra Señora de Atocha and the Santa Margarita, have been salvaged.
 In August 1750, at least three Spanish merchantmen ran aground in North Carolina during a hurricane.
 The El Salvador sank near Cape Lookout, the Nuestra Señora De Soledad went ashore near present-day Core Banks and the Nuestra Señora De Guadalupe went ashore near present-day Ocracoke.

-Encarnación
+Treasure ship Encarnación

 The wreck of the Spanish merchant ship Encarnación, part of the Tierra Firme fleet, was discovered in 2011 with much of its cargo still aboard and part of its hull intact.
 The Encarnación sank in 1681 during a storm near the mouth of the Chagres River on the Caribbean side of Panama.
 The Encarnación sank in less than 40 feet of water.
 The remains of the Urca de Lima from the 1715 fleet and the San Pedro from the 1733 fleet, after being found by treasure hunters, are now protected as Florida Underwater Archaeological Preserves.